Simon-Xu-Lan/coding-notes/python/deploy/node_heroku.md

     ```shell
     # connect the local repo to remote heroku app
     heroku git:remote -a your-app-name
     ```
+    - if you don't have app existed in heroku, create a heroku app using the following command
+    ```shell
+    heroku create your-app-name
+    ```
 8. Push to heroku
     ```shell